Japanese in New York City: Geographic distribution

 As of 2007, there were 51,705 Japanese persons living in the New York metropolitan area.
-Westchester County, New York and Bergen County, New Jersey were popular points of settlement.
+Westchester County, New York and Bergen County, New Jersey were popular settlement areas.

-As of 1988, ethnic Japanese often settled certain suburban residential communities before ethnic Koreans started settling the same areas.
-In that decade Queens was the most popular point of Japanese permanent settlement, while wealthy temporary resident Japanese businesspersons preferred Westchester County, and in general ethnic Japanese lived around Japanese communities throughout the New York City area.
+As of 1988, ethnic Japanese often settled in certain suburban residential communities before ethnic Koreans began settling in the same areas.
+During that decade, Queens was the most common location for Japanese permanent residents, while wealthier temporary resident Japanese businesspeople tended to live in Westchester County.
+In general, ethnic Japanese residents were dispersed across various communities throughout the New York City metropolitan area.

 Queens and Manhattan

-As of 2011, within New York City itself the largest groups of Japanese residents was in Astoria, Queens and Yorkville on the Upper East Side of Manhattan.
-As of the 2010 U.S. census there are about 1,300 Japanese in Astoria and about 1,100 Japanese in Yorkville.
-500 Japanese people lived in East Village.
-As of that year, most short-term Japanese business executives in Greater New York City resided in Midtown Manhattan or in New York City suburbs.
+As of 2011, within New York City the largest groups of Japanese residents were in Astoria, Queens, and Yorkville on the Upper East Side of Manhattan.
+According to the 2010 U.S. census, about 1,300 Japanese residents lived in Astoria and about 1,100 in Yorkville.
+Approximately 500 Japanese people lived in the East Village.
+As of that year, many short-term Japanese business executives in the Greater New York City area resided in Midtown Manhattan or in nearby suburbs.

-In 2011, The New York Times wrote that while other ethnic groups in the New York City region clustered in specific areas, the Japanese were distributed "thinly" and "without a focal point", unlike the manner in which Manhattan's Chinatown served the city's Chinese populace.
-They stated that the relatively low number of Japanese in the city and area contributed to the lack of a focal point: there were about 20,000 Japanese in New York City compared to 305,000 Chinese.
-Clusters of Japanese restaurants and other businesses have been established in the East Village and in Midtown East; and since 2010, numerous Japanese restaurants have also emerged in Manhattan's Koreatown, centered on West 32nd Street between 5th and 6th Avenues.
-Japanese restaurants have attained significant prominence in New York City; thirteen Japanese restaurants in Manhattan earned Michelin stars in 2014.
+In 2011, The New York Times wrote that, unlike some other ethnic groups in the New York City region, Japanese residents were relatively dispersed and lacked a single focal neighborhood comparable to Chinatown for the Chinese population.
+The relatively smaller size of the Japanese population contributed to this pattern; the newspaper estimated that there were about 20,000 Japanese residents in New York City compared with about 305,000 Chinese residents.

+Clusters of Japanese restaurants and businesses have developed in the East Village and in Midtown East.
+Since around 2010, numerous Japanese restaurants have also opened in Manhattan's Koreatown, centered on West 32nd Street between Fifth Avenue and Sixth Avenue.
+Japanese cuisine has achieved notable recognition in New York City; in 2014, thirteen Japanese restaurants in Manhattan received Michelin stars.

 Bergen County, New Jersey

 As of 2011, the Japanese population in Bergen County, New Jersey, had rebounded to approximately 6,000 individuals.
-Dolnick and Semple of The New York Times also wrote in 2011 that Japanese supermarkets such as the Mitsuwa Marketplace in Edgewater, New Jersey, the largest Japanese-oriented shopping center on the U.S. East Coast, are "the closest thing to hubs" of Japanese influence in Greater New York City.
-The Japanese-American Society of New Jersey is based in Fort Lee.
+Dolnick and Semple of The New York Times wrote that Japanese supermarkets such as the Mitsuwa Marketplace in Edgewater, New Jersey, the largest Japanese-oriented shopping center on the U.S. East Coast, function as informal centers of Japanese cultural and commercial activity in the region.
+The Japanese-American Society of New Jersey is headquartered in Fort Lee.

 In 1987 there were 1,800 Japanese national children in the North Jersey region.